sonatype/docker-nexus/README.md

 * Installation of Nexus is to `/opt/sonatype/nexus`.
 Notably:
   `/opt/sonatype/nexus/conf/nexus.properties` is the properties file.
-  Parameters (`nexus-work` and `nexus-webapp-context-path`) definied here are overridden in the JVM invocation.
+  Parameters (`nexus-work` and `nexus-webapp-context-path`) defined here are overridden in the JVM invocation.

 * A persistent directory, `/sonatype-work`, is used for configuration, logs, and storage.
-This directory needs to be writable by the Nexus process, which runs as UID 200.
+This directory needs to be writeable by the Nexus process, which runs as UID 200.

 * Environment variables can be used to control the JVM arguments

   * `CONTEXT_PATH`, passed as -Dnexus-webapp-context-path.
 This is used to define the URL which Nexus is accessed.
+Defaults to '/nexus'
   * `MAX_HEAP`, passed as -Xmx.
 Defaults to `768m`.
   * `MIN_HEAP`, passed as -Xms.
 Defaults to `256m`.
   * `JAVA_OPTS`.
 Additional options can be passed to the JVM via this variable.